nicksya/devops/README.md

 # This repository contains solution for tasks completed as part of the kubernetes gueded kourse.
-- task1 is the implementation of the DevOps Types Demo
+- devops-types is the implementation of the DevOps Types Demo
+- hello-app is the implementation of the container acting as simple httpd-like server